FullstackGJJ/ynab-transaction-differ/src/TransactionDiffer/Domain.md

 This domain is responsible for diffing a reference list of transactions against a list that is out of sync.

+Mental Models:

-A transaction is a mental model that holds information about date, amount, merchant
+- A transaction is a mental model that holds information about date, amount, merchant

 The rules of thumb are: